Website hosted by arc19 Web Design.

 6. Should anyone arrive at the club to play a tie which is not entered in the rink book, this will be balloted After the ties in the rink book and shall also be done with the number of requests + one.

-7. If, upon ballot, a member finds that he has played on that rink within the last 24 hours, he should declare same to the other players, who can then ask for a change of rink.
+7.If, upon ballot, a member finds that they have played on that rink the previous day or earlier the same day they should declare same to the other players, who can ask for a change of rink.

+• 9.
 From the second Monday in August, due to failing light, ties will be permitted to commence at 6.00pm.

-9. The Match Committee will be responsible for seeing that each member participating in the competition, adheres to the rules in each round or be eliminated.
+10. The Match Committee will be responsible for seeing that each member participating in the competition, adheres to the rules in each round or be eliminated.

-11. The Format/Rules for Aggregate competitions will be determined by the Match Committee and will be displayed prior to Commencement
+12. The Format/Rules for Aggregate competitions will be determined by the Match Committee and will be displayed prior to Commencement

-13. DRESS FOR REPRESENTATIVE GAMES, SEMI–FINALS AND FINALS:
+14. DRESS FOR REPRESENTATIVE GAMES, SEMI–FINALS AND FINALS:

-White blouse or Club Polo shirt, grey skirt or trousers, and white pullover, (if worn) for ladies.
+White blouse or Club Polo shirt, grey skirt or grey/black trousers, and white pullover, (if worn) for ladies.

 N.B.
 Teams must always be dressed the same.
 I.E. Shirt & Tie or Polo Shirt for Gents and White Blouses or Polo Shirts for Ladies, a mixture of both within the same team is not acceptable.

+16. In aggregate competitions teams of four will play whenever the number of players permits.
+When the number does not so permit, then as many teams of four as possible, will be made up, and the minimum number of triples or pairs will be allowed to facilitate the playing of the greater number of members.
 Where there is an odd number of players, a blank disc will be inserted into the draw, the player drawing same will not be permitted to take part in the competition on that occasion, but his/her name will be entered in the Blanks Book, and on each subsequent night of that competition that season, he/she will draw a disc, before any blank is added to the draw.
 The number of ends to be played on that night will be decided by the Match Secretary.
-Burnt
+Burnt ends to count.

 17. STARTING TIMES:

-The starting times of all aggregate competitions is 7.00pm, unless at least one weeks notice appears on the notice board.
-All persons intending to compete in these games must take a disc from the board before 6.50pm, no one will be permitted to take a disc after the bell has been rung.
+board.
+All persons intending to compete in these games must take a disc from the board before 6.50pm, no one will

-Afternoon games start at 1.00pm, and again members may not be allowed to join games, if discs are not drawn before the ringing of the bell.
+Afternoon games start at 1.00pm, and again members may not be allowed to join games, if discs are not drawn

 18. Competitions will not be allowed more than 30minutes grace from the time specified in the Rink book for the commencement of the tie.